aptise/peter_sslers/README.md

 * make ` /.well-known/admin` only usable within your LAN or NEVER USABLE
 * on a machine within your LAN, you can query for the latest certs for domain(s) using simple `curl` commands

-In a more advanced implementation (such as what this was originally designed to manage) the certificates need to be loaded into a `Redis` server for use by an `openresty`/`nginx` webserver/gateway that will dynamically handle ssl certificates.
+In a more advanced implementation (such as what this was originally designed to manage) the certificates need to be loaded into a `Redis` server for use by an `OpenResty`/`Nginx` webserver/gateway that will dynamically handle ssl certificates.

+In a simple example, OpenResty/Nginx will query `/.well-known/admin/domain/example.com/config.json` to pull the active certificate information for a domain.
+In advanced versions, that certificate information will be cached into multiple levels of OpenResty/Nginx and Redis using different optimization strategies.

 This package does all the annoying openssl work in terms of building chains and converting formats *You just tell it what domains you need certificates for and in which format and THERE YOU GO.*